dgutov/diff-hl/README.md

 * [emacs-git-gutter](https://github.com/syohex/emacs-git-gutter) shows
-  indicators in the margin by default, allows you to customize how the indicators look more easily, and has a "stage hunk" command.
+  indicators in the margin by default, allows you to customize how the indicators look more easily.
+But it misses some of the other features, such as the Dired integration.

 Integration
 =====